Behemyth/norrlander/content/portfolio/career/firaxis.md

 tags:
   - C++
   - Typescript
+  - Vulkan
+  - DirectX 12
   - Unreal Engine
-  - Python
-  - Vulkan
 achievements:
   - Created core procedural systems for in-game environments, including vegetation placement, buildings distribution, and river construction.
   - Worked in close collaboration with multidisciplinary teams of artists and programmers, ensuring alignment and integration of product features across the product’s lifecycle.